The Free Hearing Test (And Why We Don’t Do It)

 That’s why we charge for diagnostic hearing tests.
 We believe in honesty and transparency.
 And we believe in helping you get the most out of your insurance coverage.
 A free hearing test would be contrary to those principles that guide our conduct as medical professionals and it would increase your out-of-pocket costs.

 What We Do Instead

 You can get your hearing screened for free at Link Audiology.
 Hearing screening is a free service that we offer so you can see whether a full hearing test is needed.
 If you’re on the fence about getting a diagnostic hearing test, this might be a good option for you.
-And if the hearing screening shows a need for a full hearing test, we can usually bill the test to your insurance.
+Basically, it’s checking to see whether you can hear sounds presented at the high end of the normal range.
+And if the hearing screening shows a potentially decreased ability to hear, we can usually bill the full test to your insurance.